Spain Corporate Income Tax

-The Corporate Income Tax Law
+Spanish Corporate Income Tax Law

-In recent months there have been a number of important developments affecting the Corporate Income Tax Law.
+In recent months there have been a number of important developments affecting the Spanish Corporate Income Tax Law.
 One of the aspects to be particularly emphasised is Royal Decree-Law 4/2021, of 9 March, which amends the Corporate Income Tax Act (LIS) and the revised text of the Non-Resident Income Tax Act (Ley del Impuesto sobre la Renta de no Residentes).

 Among the main novelties of the last few months, the following stand out: